I began a new journey in May this year (2016), tracing two long arcs:

 - Neubellis (“Belly”) Asprilla, Receptionist, always full of life and humor;

-- Deisy Arias, Administrator, very competent and straightforward, a pleasure to work with;
+- Deisy Arias, Administrator, very competent and straightforward, smart and joyful, a pleasure to work with;

 - Jairo Avila, our IT officer, who handled the introduction of those new PCs with great ability;